 Black exhaust smoke means the engine is burning too much fuel.
 You should have your mechanic check your air filter and other intake components, such as the fuel sensors, injectors, return lines, and the fuel pressure regulator, as soon as possible.
 Black smoke is usually the easiest issue to diagnose and fix, but burning extra fuel will negatively affect your fuel economy.

-But thick white smoke usually indicates that the engine is burning coolant.
+White smoke is usually nothing to be concerned about, as long as it’s thin, like vapor.
+This kind of smoke is the result of normal condensation buildup inside the exhaust system and will disappear quickly.But thick white smoke usually indicates that the engine is burning coolant.
 This could be the result of a serious issue like a blown head gasket, a damaged cylinder head, or a cracked engine block – all of which are costly repairs.
 Even small coolant leaks can lead to overheating, or mix with oil, and cause serious damage to the engine.

 Our expert mechanics can diagnose and repair problems with your exhaust, and perform regular maintenance to prevent further issues.
 Call us at (413)314-2280 or schedule an appointment online.

 We are remaining open during the COVID-19 pandemic as we service a wide variety of vehicles in which our community relies on including emergency and delivery vehicles.

 Please know we have extended our PICK-UP and DELIVERY service to all customers to help minimize the impact and provide peace of mind!

 Call us today at 413-314-2423 or click the link below to schedule your vehicle!
 For more details on our efforts to combat COVID-19, check out our letter by visiting this post: https://rb.gy/qvxbgw